 Employees may be required to assume the duties and responsibilities of a higher-grade vacant position on a temporary basis.
-When assigned to a position in this manner for a period of more than five days, on the sixth day the employee's salary may be determined as though the employee was promoted to the pay level of the higher position.
+When assigned to a position in this manner for a period of more than five days, on the sixth day, the employee's salary may be determined as though the employee were promoted to the pay level of the higher position.
 The President may assign a different salary as appropriate.
 This temporary assignment will be for a specified period of time, not to exceed twelve months, and requires the approval of the appropriate Vice President and the President.
-When the temporary assignment is finished, the employee will return to their previous duties at their previous compensation rate payment to be awarded, appropriate documentation of projects, responsibilities or duties which go above and beyond the employee's current job description, is required as is the approval by the employee's supervisor, Vice President, and President.
+When the temporary assignment is finished, the employee will return to their previous duties at their previous compensation rate.